Raynes/rubeque/README.md

 ## License

-The source code for rubeque is available under the Eclipse Public License v 1.0.
-For more information, see LICENSE.html.
+The source code for rubeque is available under the [MIT License](http://www.opensource.org/licenses/MIT).